Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 Version upgrades via Blue/Green Deployments

-This is a managed function that allows you to create a copy of a cluster, replicate that cluster, and switch clusters with the push of a button.
+This is a managed feature that allows you to create a copy of a cluster, replicate it, and switch between clusters with the push of a button.

 For more information, please refer to the blog below, which was released at the time of the Blue/Green Deployments release.

-Using this function, you can create a Green cluster (Aurora MySQL 3 series) from an active cluster (Aurora MySQL 2 series) and switch to it to upgrade.
+Using this function, you can create a Green cluster (Aurora MySQL 3 series) from an operating cluster (Aurora MySQL 2 series) and switch over to it, enabling you to upgrade.

 However, if you use this function to upgrade, it will be difficult to revert to the original Aurora Version 2 if you later discover a critical issue.

-However, we still tried to see if we could somehow cut it back.
+However, we still checked to see if we could somehow cut it back.

 • How to take a logical backup from Green (MySQL 8.0) and apply it to Blue (MySQL 5.7)